 What is bruxism?

 Bruxism is a condition that refers to excessive teeth grinding or jaw clenching — often due to the abnormal alignment of the jaw or situational such as stress and anxiety-related issues.
-Grinding and clenching of the teeth cause various unpleasant symptoms, including jaw discomfort, stiffness, earaches, and headaches.
+Grinding and clenching of the teeth result in various unpleasant side effects, including jaw discomfort, stiffness, earaches, headaches, and the impression of a collapsed smile.
 In addition, the excessive clenching of teeth has all been linked to masseter muscle hypertrophy and facial asymmetry in patients.
-Temporomandibular joint disorder or TMJ is another condition that causes the muscles in the lower jaw to lock up, altering the way the mouth opens and closes.
+Temporomandibular joint disorder, or TMJ, is another condition that causes the muscles in the lower jaw to lock up, altering the way the mouth opens and closes.

 to teeth grinding and jaw clenching?